code-saturne/code_saturne/docs/doxygen/user_guide/base_setup.md

 "conventional" value of <em>μ<sub>t</sub></em> corresponding to the chosen turbulence model.

+\warning
-\warning: The calculation of the turbulent viscosity being a particularly sensitive aspect, bad choices here may seriously distort the results.
+The calculation of the turbulent viscosity being a particularly sensitive aspect, bad choices here may seriously distort the results.